bugraayt/movie_analytics_big_data/readme.md

 python 04_stream.py

 python 05_export_for_powerbi.py

-5. Upload the CSV files from `data/powerbi/` to Power BI for dashboard creation
+5. Upload the CSV files from `data/powerbi/` to Power BI for dashboard creation.

 ## Team